facile-it/facile-it.github.io/content/blog/eng/careful-with-that-constant-developer.md

 ```

 So, bug or feature?
-It's a fair question, bearing in mind that the PHPStorm static analysis tool, currently (version 2020.3.2) reports always as an error the attempt to redefine an interface constant, even if it's redefined by a child class that doesn't implement directly the interface.
+This is a fair question, since the PHPStorm static analysis tool, currently (version 2020.3.2), always reports an attempt to redefine an interface constant as an error.
+The error is reported even if the interface constant is redefined by a child class that does not directly implement the interface.
 Recently, [an issue was opened on the JetBrains tracking system](https://youtrack.jetbrains.com/issue/WI-56949) asking to fix the PHPStorm static analysis tool.
 In fact, the error mentioned above should be a false positive.
 For the sake of completeness, it must be said that a few years ago [an issue was opened on the PHP bug tracking system](https://bugs.php.net/bug.php?id=73348) (version 7.0.12) asking for the opposite thing.
 It was asked to fix the behaviour by applying the inheritance check to derived classes too.
 Therefore, to get an idea of how things really are, we can take a look at PHP source code, particularly at *Zend/zend_inheritance.c*.